computational-psychology/computational-psychology-www/content/pages/index.rst

-New group member: Philip Brozicevic
+New group members: Philip Brozicevic and Tim Henze
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We are very happy to welcome our new group member `Philip Brozicevic <https://www.psyco.tu-berlin.de/brozicevic.html>`_ to our group.
+We are very happy to welcome our new group members `Philip Brozicevic <https://www.psyco.tu-berlin.de/brozicevic.html>`_ and `Tim Henze <https://www.psyco.tu-berlin.de/henze.html>`_ to our group.
 In his Bachelor thesis, Philip investigates to what extent contour segmentations of different observers are consistent and what role the type of noise plays in this.
+Tim studies frequency manipulation in complex images and evaluate an algorithm from Marius Krause's bachelor's thesis for controlling image contrast in his Bachelor thesis.